-The Aban Pearl gas rig in the Caribbean Sea, along the coast of Venezuela.
+| The Aban Pearl gas rig in the Caribbean Sea, along the Venezuelan coast.
 (Source: Reuters) |

-The official revealed that his recent meetings with Venezuelan officials had made progress, opening up the possibility of exploiting natural gas in the Lorán field, which is also located near the border between Venezuela and Trinidad & Tobago.
+The official revealed that his recent meetings with Venezuelan officials had made progress, opening up the possibility of exploiting natural gas at the Lorán field, which is also located near the border between Venezuela and Trinidad & Tobago.

 Source